davidgomesdev/DavidGomesDev/README.md

 ### Hi!
 I'm David 👋

-My love for programming started at the age of 14 when I rolled on an adventure with a [friend](https://github.com/limwa) to code plugins for Minecraft in Java.
+My love for programming started at the age of 14 when I enrolled on an adventure with a [friend](https://github.com/limwa) to code plugins for Minecraft in Java.

 I'm now a developer that strives for clean code with the suited tools for the task at hand.